-If you have diabetes, then you can develop neuropathy which is a type of nerve damage.
+When you have diabetes, then diabetic neuropathy and feet are connected.
+I will discuss what you can do for this condition.
+With diabetes you can develop neuropathy, which is a type of nerve damage.
 Nerve fibers in your entire body can become injured because of high blood sugar.
-Generally it’s your legs and feet nerves that are affected and that’s why diabetic neuropathy and feet go together.
+Generally it’s your legs and feet nerves that are affected and that’s why diabetic neuropathy and feet are connected.
 You may feel tingling or numbness in your feet.
+I have this condition.

 I’ve had numbness in my feet for years now.
 I’m here to help you learn what I have experienced.
 I’ve been to every kind of doctor and treatment I could find.
 Between my physician, podiatrist, chiropractor, physical therapist, acupuncturist, neurologist, and having MRI’s and nerve compulsion tests of the lower back and finally visiting a spine institute, I finally found the answer.
-Spinal stenosis and herniated discs are the cause.
+Peripheral neuropathy is the cause.

-So for me it’s not diabetic neuropathy (thankfully) but it doesn’t mean that I don’t watch my blood sugar and diabetes.
+So for me it’s something I take care of by watching my blood sugar and diabetes.
 The one grateful thing I can say is that I am not in pain.
-I go for spine surgery soon but I don’t take my eye off diabetes and its’ complications.
-Neuropathy is not reversible.
+I don’t take my eye off diabetes and its’ complications.
+Neuropathy is not reversible, but there are natural methods that can help.

 - Poor coordination